twlamere/Lead_Conversion_Craft/README.md

 The filename for Knoxville leads must be entered before the Asheville leads.
 If there are no leads for a city, simple type "none" for the file name.
 Also, the > symbol is very important as it specifies to output the information to the file specified.
-Example below:
+Example for singular file below:

 ```bash
 ctox.exe none vendor_date_ash.csv > vendor_date.xml
 ```

-Once you've done that for all of the leads for each vender, send them to e-Bureau to score and copy the output files somewhere.
+Once you've done that for all of the leads for each vender, send them to e-Bureau to score and, then copy the output files somewhere on your computer.
 Then use xtoc.exe to convert the output files into CSV/Excel files for each vendor.

 ```bash